 Most students do best if they read through the books once to get a high level overview and then go back and study each book more deeply, doing any activities in the book, taking quizzes, writing homework essays, etc. For example, if you’ve read/studied the Level 1 and 2 books and the anatomy material at a high level, when you go back to the Level 1 pr 2 book for a deeper study, you’ll be able to start thinking about the poses in terms of the anatomy you learned.
 The opposite is also true; when you have read the Level 1 and 2 books and are studying the anatomy, you’ll be able to absorb more anatomy thinking about it in terms of the poses we are practicing.

 Yes; if you take the Certification program, you may order a hard copy of the certificate, but you must add this to your shopping cart.
+(Please DO NOT order a hard copy certificate for the CEC course; you can only purchase a certificate if you are taking the certification course.)
 You won’t automatically receive a hard copy unless you order it.
 Why?
 Because we try to keep our cost down and if we sent these to everyone, our cost would be higher.
 Some people don’t care for a hard copy, so it would be wasted and we don’t want to pass a cost to you unless you specifically request it.

-If you need more than the allotted time to complete your online or distance study course, you must purchase a course extension or reinstatement.
+If you need more than the allotted time to complete your online course, you must purchase a course extension or reinstatement.

 You can video yourself ‘practice teaching’ to the camera.
-It doesn’t have to be a live class of students.
+It doesn’t have to be a live class of students (for aqua yoga, it does not have to be in front of a pool; teach in your living room if you’d like!).
 A typical class is an hour, but anywhere from 45-75 minutes is fine for your teaching video.

 It is better to create 4 (four) short 15 minute video segments than one long one (easier for you to upload).
 After you create your videos, put them on Google Drive, Drop Box or Vimeo, grant us permission to view them and send us the link.